xsyncio/sierra-dev/docs/package-manager/index.md

 ## Repository Structure

-A Sierra SDK repository on GitHub follows a strict structure to ensure compatibility:
+A Sierra Dev repository on GitHub follows a strict structure to ensure compatibility:

 ```
 sierra-invokers/